fastbird/fastbirdEngine/README.md

 # fastbird engine
-fastbird engine is being developed by **[fastbird dev studio](http://jungwan.net)** creating a sci-fi game currently. fastbird engine is highly componentized engine that consists of three layers - **Core**, **Engine** and **Facade/Dedicated** layer.
+'fastbird engine' is being developed by **[fastbird dev studio](http://jungwan.net)** creating a sci-fi game currently.
+It is highly componentized engine that consists of three layers - **Core**, **Engine** and **Facade/Dedicated** layer.
 Each layers has serveral libraries(.lib) and modules(.dll) that can be easily reused for other applications.